saicumbulam/System-Design/ddis/transactions.md

 #### Preventing Lost Updates

-the lost update problem.
-Basically, if two writes concurrently update a value, what's going to happen?
 The lost update problem mainly occurs when an application reads a value, modifies it, and writes back the modified value \(called a read-modify-write cycle\).
 If two transactions try to do this concurrently, one of the updates can be lost as the second write does not include the first modification.

 The key difference between this and a dirty write is that: if you overwrite a value that has been committed, it's no longer a dirty write.
 A dirty write happens when in a transaction, you overwrite a value which has been updated in another uncommitted transaction.